kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 | parentType  |  Location |
 | parentSystemName  |  Null |

 Note that resources can have a hierarchy (e.g., a room with cameras), which is defined using the the parent type and name.
-Click [here](http://www.kaltura.com/api_v3/service/schedule_scheduleresource/action/add?scheduleResource:objectType=KalturaCameraScheduleResource&scheduleResource:name=Camera 5&scheduleResource:streamUrl=rtmp://xxx&ks=djJ8MTc5NDk2MXy6mzPyYqfHU8nF5UqEiFF-2iLuI_OSVFO0Ad-KqArJ-w70X9ZLVRpO8FvF4K_l5f7Gga1S9fTcXuxM_fETaXtWAj_-63w1rfyNVrrDuNx7xog3aoe3TpbtkKeO2NhSP5sR8xaWdhA4qV84IQjUicDj) for an example of the API call to create resources (type camera).
+For an example of the API call to create a resource, in this case of type camera, click [here](http://www.kaltura.com/api_v3/service/schedule_scheduleresource/action/add?scheduleResource:objectType=KalturaCameraScheduleResource&scheduleResource:name=Camera 5&scheduleResource:streamUrl=rtmp://xxx&ks=djJ8MTc5NDk2MXy6mzPyYqfHU8nF5UqEiFF-2iLuI_OSVFO0Ad-KqArJ-w70X9ZLVRpO8FvF4K_l5f7Gga1S9fTcXuxM_fETaXtWAj_-63w1rfyNVrrDuNx7xog3aoe3TpbtkKeO2NhSP5sR8xaWdhA4qV84IQjUicDj).

 ## Other Considerations

-* Conflicting events: Currently Kaltura does not prevent conflicting events.
-The user will need to ensure there's no resource conflict when scheduling the event.
-Devices should be able to handle resource conflicts and ensure operation in this case.
+* Conflicting events: At present, Kaltura does not prevent conflicting events.
+The user will need to ensure that there is no resource conflict when scheduling the event.
+Devices should be able to handle resource conflicts and ensure operations in this case.
 * Recurring events: When using HTTP/S or FTP, both the series and the breakdown of each occurrence will be provided.
-Devices can filter based on [event type](http://www.kaltura.com/api_v3/testmeDoc/index.php?object=KalturaScheduleEventRecurrenceType) to receive only the series and single events, or receive single events and breakdown of series.
+Devices can filter based on [event type](http://www.kaltura.com/api_v3/testmeDoc/index.php?object=KalturaScheduleEventRecurrenceType) to receive only the series and single events, or to receive single events and breakdown of series.
 The choice between the options depends on the capability of the device.